tordjoha/HaskHell/README.md

 # HaskHell
 >
-> A DOOM-inspired 2d game written in Haskell
+> A 2d-game written in Haskell

 ```
  _   _  ___  _____ _   ___   _ _____ _     _